MethodsAndPractices/vsteam/.docs/Get-VSTeamWorkItemType.md

 ### -ProcessTemplate

-The Process holding the WorkItem types of interest.
+The Process template holding the WorkItem type(s) of interest.
 Note that if ProcessTemplate is specified it is still possible to provide a ProjectName parameter, but it will be ignored.

 ```yaml